Dallas Roberts

 For a number of years the Roberts served in the Beauval area of northwestern Saskatchewan, which included work at Pine Ridge Bible Camp, and Bible teaching outreach to communities north and west of their home.

-Commenting on their ministry, Dallas recalls how it was painful seeing a group of Christians fall apart.
-And it’s difficult to see those Christians continue to struggle, he says.
+Commenting on their ministry, Dallas recalled how it was painful seeing a group of Christians fall apart.
+And it was difficult to see those Christians continue to struggle, he said.

-Deena shares that seldom seeing family and relatives hasn’t always been easy.
+Deena shared that seldom seeing family and relatives hadn’t always been easy.
 “But God has given to me, wherever I’ve been in the North, friends who are as dear to me as family, plus they are ‘friends forever.’
 What a blessing!
 You give and give to others, but you are so blessed in return.”

-With similar assurance, Dallas adds, “I’m confident that Jesus Christ is the total answer to life and all its doubts and fears and hopes and joys.”
+With similar assurance, Dallas added, “I’m confident that Jesus Christ is the total answer to life and all its doubts and fears and hopes and joys.”